 Whether you are an experienced angler or a beginner, I urge you to put safety first.
-Please use personal floatation devices when you are on or around the water, check the conditions before heading out and use common sense.
-Doing so will ensure that you have nothing but good experiences as you enjoy some of the best sportfishing in the country.
-Enjoy the fishing season.
+Please use personal floatation devices when you are on the water and check the conditions before heading out.

+I hope you enjoy the season and create many memories.